 It’s not just food which has an impact on your energy levels.
-77 to 78% of your brain is made of water.
-Even mild dehydration can leave you feeling lethargic, and seriously reduce your concentration levels.
+77 to 78 percent of your brain is made of water.
+Even mild dehydration can leave you feeling lethargic and seriously reduce your concentration levels.
 Place a large bottle of water on your desk, and aim to finish it by the end of the day.
 Health professionals recommend that women should drink roughly 1.6 liters and men roughly 2 liters of fluid per day.

 Make your list the night before you need it.
 You’re more likely to remember all the things you need to put on it, and when you get to work in the morning, you’ll feel organized, productive, and ready to go.

 A computer is designed to work all day without a break.
 You’re not.
 Taking short breaks from work throughout the day is a good way to maintain productivity.